freol35241/IVT490-interface-esp8266/README.md

 All communication during runtime happens via MQTT.

-The interface publishes data according to:
+The interface publishes data at 10 second intervals according to:

 * `{MQTT_BASE_TOPIC}/state`